-The following flower garden design tips will help you when planning a new garden bed or if you're looking for ways to make existing plantings look even better.
+Here are flower garden design tips to help you plan a new garden bed.
+And if you’re looking for ways to make existing plantings look even better, you might find inspiration in the pictures below.

 If there's one big mistake gardeners make first time out, it's skimping on the width of their beds.